soninaren/azure-webjobs-sdk-templates/README.md

 - **Function.Json:** This file contains binding data specific to each template.
 It provides valid values for the possible settings on a binding.

 - **Code file:** Code file holds the actual code executed by the template.
 The name of the file depends on the Target language used by the template.
-For Javascript the name of the code file is index.js.
-For all the other languages this file is named run.
+For Javascript the name of the code file is `index.js`.
+For all the other languages this file is named `run`.

 - **Metadata.Json:** UI related metadata specific to each template is present here.
 For e.g. Template Name, category.